Power supply from Adani plant resumes

 Earlier, the PDB officials said the Adani authorities found a leak in a valve of the circulating water pump of the plant, which is why they forcibly shut down the unit of the plant.

-Another unit of the plant went into regular maintenance during the Eid holidays, which is supposed to resume this week.
+Another unit of the plant went into routine maintenance during the Eid holidays, which is supposed to resume this week.

 Comments